UnVeluX/ansible-project/README.md

 ### `create_user.yml`
 Creates a user named **`ansible`** (customizable via `username` var), adds them to the `sudo` group, sets a pre-hashed password, and forces a password change on first login.
 Also injects a `.bashrc` message prompting the user to reconnect their SSH session after the password change.

 > **Note:** The default password hash in the playbook should be replaced with your own before use.
+> Original password : TempPassword123!
+>
-Generate one with:
+> Or generate one with:
 > ```bash
 > python3 -c "from passlib.hash import sha512_crypt; print(sha512_crypt.using(rounds=5000).hash('yourpassword'))"
 > ```